thefakhir/dict-config-parser/README.md

 ### ConfigParser
 A custom wrapper, written for python's own configparser, for reading and writing ini files, using simple dictionaries.

+Can be installed using the setup.py file and by using the pip module

+    pip install dict-config-parser

 ##### Input arguments: